imagej/imagej.github.io/_pages/plugins/bdv/index.md

 BigDataViewer datasets typically contain more than one source.
 For a SPIM sequence one usually has multiple angles and possibly fused and deconvoled data on top.

-Select {% include bc content='Settings | Visibility & Grouping'%} from the BigDataViewer menu to bring up a dialog to control source visibility.
+Select {% include bc path='Settings | Visibility & Grouping'%} from the BigDataViewer menu to bring up a dialog to control source visibility.
 You can also bring up this dialog by the shortcut {% include key content='press\|F6' %}.

 <img src="/media/Bdv-visibility.png" width="500"/>